nephantes/dolphinnext-tutorial/README.md

 Start the container
 ---------

-1. We move database outside of the container to be able to keep the changes in the database everytime you start the container.
+1. We move database outside of the container to be able to keep the changes in the database every time you start the container.
 Please choose a directory in your machine to mount.
 For example, I will use ~/export directory for this purpose.
 ```
 sudo mkdir -p ~/export